 Great Salt Lake (GSL) is an under researched and unknown, by many, salt water lake.
 Great Salt Lake spans about 75 miles long, and 28 miles wide, and covers 1,700 square miles, and is the largest saltwater lake in the western hemisphere.

 GSL is considered a terminal lake because it does not reach the ocean.
-The water that feeds into GSL, starts in the Wasatch Mountains, traveling down the seven canyons and stopping at the lake.
-The fresh water sources that feed into the lake are the Bear River, Weber River, and the Jordan River.
-These tributary rivers continually bring minerals and small amounts of salt dissolved into GSL.
+The water that feeds into GSL, starts in the Wasatch Mountains, travels down the seven canyons where is stops in the lake.
+The fresh water sources that feed into the lake are, the Bear River, Weber River, and the Jordan River.
+These tributary rivers continually bring minerals and small amounts salt dissolved into GSL.

-The Great Salt Lake has a diverse ecosystem that is continually changing.
+Great Salt Lake has a diverse ecosystem that is continually changing.
 Many species of plants, invertebrates, reptiles, amphibians, mammals, and birds rely on this lake for survival.